(Photo courtesy of @hkpfeff523)

 Is Your Child Ready for their Big Kid Bed?

 Figuring out exactly when to transition your toddler from their crib--or from mommy and daddy's bed--to their own big kid bed is one of those parental dilemmas that is often wrought with doubt.
-We turned to pediatric sleep expert Melissa Brown of Sleep Shop in Orange County, California for some answers and recommendations on how to move kids from cribs to their own beds.
+We turned to pediatric sleep consultant Melissa Brown of Sleep Shop in Orange County, California for some answers and recommendations on how to move kids from cribs to their own beds.

 How do you know when it's time to move your toddler into their big kid bed?

 You know it is time to move when your little one is climbing in and out of the crib by themselves, as it is unsafe for them to be doing so!
 You want to make sure they are either deterred from climbing or move them to a big kid bed.
 I also encourage parents to move their kids around 3.5-4 years old if they are ready.

 (Photo courtesy of @simplymamajules)

 What are the pitfalls of moving your little one into their own bed too early or too late?